-The Home-Grown School Feeding and Health Programme (HGSFHP) is still at present in the Pilot stage, in 12 States of Nigeria and the Federal Capital Territory.
+The Home-Grown School Feeding and Health Programme (HGSFHP) is still in the Pilot stage at present, in 12 States of Nigeria and the Federal Capital Territory.
 It is expected to improve enrolment and retention rates as well as the health and cognitive abilities of primary school children.
 This major component of the UBE has implications for stakeholders.
-Accordingly, in 2005 the National Council on Education (NCE) took for reaching policy decisions that direct the implementation of the UBE.
-Among these policy decisions is that there should be full participation of all stakeholders including the three tiers of government in the HGSFHP, with the cost of the programme being borne by all to ensure sustainability (Tahir, 2005).
+Accordingly, in 2005 the National Council on Education (NCE) directed that there should be full participation of all stakeholders including the three tiers of government in the implementation of the HGSFHP, with the cost of the programme being borne by all to ensure sustainability (Tahir, 2005).

-Women groups on the Pilot States should assist in monitoring this project.
+Women groups in the Pilot States should assist in monitoring this project.
 Advocacy for the implementation of HGSFHP in the non-Pilot States should be undertaken until it is actualized.
-Women groups can also undertake to provide milk or 50 naira (a round loaf of bread and 2 bean cakes, or corn and ripe plantain pudding or any other acceptable indigenous meal depending pudding or state, and so on) worth of food for each child per day or at least three times in the week.
+Women groups can also undertake to provide milk or 50 naira ( a round loaf of bread and 2 bean cakes, or corn and ripe plantain pudding or any other acceptable indigenous meal depending on the State, and so on) worth of food for each child per day or at least three times in the week.